shlomi1993/NeuralNetworks/README.md

    where the argument x is the path to the x file.
 The last argument is a path to a new **output log file**.

 **Important Note:** Running time on the whole dataset probably consumes a lot of time.
 For debugging purposes, use a portion of the dataset.
-You can get a similar but smaller dataset by using the python script _data_sampler.py_ from this repo, or by using the reduced dataset from the directory "_DNN\data\debug".
+You can get a similar but smaller dataset by using the python script _data_sampler.py_ from this repo, or by using the reduced dataset from the directory "_DNN\data\debug_".

 ### Full Report